jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 PRS](https://www.autosar.org/fileadmin/user_upload/standards/foundation/20-11/AUTOSAR_PRS_LogAndTraceProtocol.pdf)
 standard (DLT version 1).

-Additional decoders can be implemented dependent on the `InputStream` assumed format, that derives from the `DltTraceDecoderBase`.
+Additional decoders can be implemented dependent on the `IInputStream` assumed format, that derives from the `DltTraceDecoderBase`.
 For example, reading a WireShark file, that contains DLT packets transmitted as UDP.